Indigenous Knowledge Policy Framework

-- ongoing engagement and outreach with Indigenous communities
+- ongoing engagement and outreach with Indigenous Nations and communities

-- oral and written interventions at Commission proceedings (hearings, meetings)
+- oral and written interventions at Commission proceedings (i.e., hearings, meetings)

-It is important for the CNSC to work with and consider IK to follow best practices, comply with legislative requirements (e.g., Impact Assessment Act), building relationships and trust with Indigenous peoples, and to fulfill duty-to-consult obligations.
-Overall, IK can help strengthen the rigour of project reviews and regulatory oversight.
+It is important for the CNSC to work with and consider Indigenous Knowledge in order to follow best practices, comply with legislative requirements (e.g., Impact Assessment Act), build relationships and trust with Indigenous Peoples, and fulfill duty-to-consult obligations.
+Overall, Indigenous Knowledge can help strengthen the rigour of project reviews and regulatory oversight.

-Regulatory document REGDOC-3.2.2, Indigenous Engagement, explains that the CNSC expects licensees and proponents to work directly with Indigenous communities and knowledge holders on gathering, incorporating and reflecting IK in their project design, operations, reports and monitoring, as appropriate.
+Regulatory document REGDOC-3.2.2, Indigenous Engagement, explains that the CNSC expects licensees and proponents to work directly with Indigenous Nations, communities and knowledge holders on gathering, incorporating and reflecting Indigenous Knowledge in their project designs, operations, reports and monitoring, as appropriate.

-The CNSC uses an approach to working with IK that is consistent and informed by the federal Discussion Paper: Indigenous Knowledge Policy Framework for Proposed Project Reviews and Regulatory Decisions and Indigenous Knowledge Under the Impact Assessment Act: Procedures for Working with Indigenous Communities.
+The CNSC uses an approach to working with Indigenous Knowledge that is consistent with and informed by the Impact Assessment Agency of Canada’s Indigenous Knowledge Policy Framework for Project Reviews and Regulatory Decisions.

-The CNSC has put in place five general principles when working with IK:
+The CNSC has put in place 5 general principles for working with Indigenous Knowledge:

-- Collaborate with Indigenous communities and knowledge holders.
+- Collaborate with Indigenous Nations, communities and knowledge holders.

 - Take appropriate measures to protect information, if required.